anekobtw/timewise/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Roadmap
- - [ ] Download more sounds and make it so that you can choose the sound yourself
+ - [ ] Download more sounds and make it so that you can choose the sound yourself.
- - [ ] Make stopwatch
+ - [ ] Make a stopwatch.